 The romance died.
-It was the romance that led me and my husband to get on a plane to meet the children we would call our own through adoption.
-The romance with God that led us to take a leap and help start a ministry in a foreign country.
+The romance led my husband and me to get on a plane to meet the children we would call our own through adoption.
+The romance with God led us to take a leap and help start a ministry in a foreign country.
 The romance that lifted our feet and drug us to new and exciting adventures.
 Adventures that were way outside our comfort zone.
 But the overwhelming love-struck awe carried us to places we would never have been able to get to on our own accord.

 I sat at breakfast this morning, attempting to have a quiet time.
 Around me was a messy house and unruly children running around in pajamas past noon.
 I was trying to suck down the last morsel of my morning coffee so I could tackle this mountain of tasks for the day.
-In this moment, I realized that I no longer felt that love struck feeling I felt with God a few years ago.
-To be honest I hadn’t for some time.
-If I could pin point it I would say that the last year or so, I lost it.
+At this moment, I realized that I no longer felt that love-struck feeling I felt with God a few years ago.
+To be honest, I hadn’t for some time.
+If I could pinpoint it, I would say that the last year or so, I lost it.
 I lost it amongst the undeniable real life that was happening all around me.

 The real struggles of parenting children from rough pasts, the overwhelming disappointments of a dissolved ministry and illness… The list could go on.
-As I sat at my breakfast table I tried to remember a time I was head over heels in love with God.
-A time where He could have asked me to do anything and I would have dropped anything to do it.
+As I sat at my breakfast table, I tried to remember when I was head over heels in love with God.
+A time where He could have asked me to do anything, and I would have dropped anything to do it.
 Because that’s what you do when you’re in love.
-You are enraptured in it.
-All rationality by the wayside.
-You take risks, you seek adventure; and we did.
+You are enraptured in it—all rationality by the wayside.
+You take risks, you seek adventure, and we did.
 It was glorious.
-I can remember that feeling of trusting Him so deeply that I would get on a plane to meet two children I’ve never met or seen and say, “Yes God”, “Here I am, send me”.
+I can remember that feeling of trusting Him so deeply that I would get on a plane to meet two children I’ve never met or seen and say, “Yes God,” “Here I am, send me.”

 But today I’m tired.
 I’m not the girl I was three years ago.